2060 Northbrook Boulevard Suite 101 North Charleston, SC 29406

 Accidents are a part of life that can happen anytime, anywhere.
 Whether it's at work, home, or on the road, injuries often follow.
 According to the CDC, there were more than 38 million injury-related visits to the ER in 2020.
 However, not all injuries require the same kind of treatment.
 Minor sprains and bruises can often be treated at home with rest, ice, and elevation.

-A Unique Approach to Physical Therapy in North Charleston, SC
+A Unique Approach to Physical Therapy Near Me North Charleston, SC

 Premier Physical Therapy is not your ordinary physical therapy center.
 We separate ourselves from other physical therapy offices with an inherent belief that God's Will is to see each and every person suffering from physical ailments return to the best shape possible.
 We believe it's our job to make sure His Will is seen through.
 To ensure we do so, our physical therapy center is equipped with the most advanced technology and knowledgeable staff in South Carolina.